facebook link

 Surfing

 If you want to make the most of the seaside swell, why not take a surfing lesson with a local?
 A surf weekend in the Shoalhaven can include a cosy beachside stay or a luxury retreat.
 Exploring nearby towns and villages and eating delicious local food.
-There are surf schools right along the Shoalhaven coast, from Seven Mile Beach to Mollymook in the south.
+There are surf schools right along the Shoalhaven coast, from Seven Mile Beach in the north to Mollymook in the south.
 You can book a group session for all your mates or the whole family.
 Join a class or book a one-on-one session to work on some individual techniques.

 Head over to our surf page to hear from local legends Pam Burridge, Brett Burcher and Tyler Wright.